haixiang1977/algorithem-selfstudy/data_structure/graph/README.txt

     there are 2 algorithms for graphic traverse (or search). breadth-first search (queue based)
     depth-first search (stack based)
+        can be used to check whether this is acylic or cyclic

 property: (https://www.geeksforgeeks.org/basic-properties-of-a-graph/)
 .
 Distance between two Vertices